chaoss/grimoirelab-tutorial/basics/supporting.md

 Then you can connect to Elasticsearch by localhost:9200 and its Kibana front-end by localhost:5601.
 See [details about these Docker images in DockerHub](https://hub.docker.com/r/nshou/elasticsearch-kibana/)

-### Alternative: install Kibiter instead of Kibana

-Instead of Kibana, you can install [Kibiter](https://github.com/grimoirelab/kibiter), the soft fork of Kibana maintained as a part of GrimoireLab.
-It includes some goodies, such as customization of titles for visualizations in dashboards, or menus for showing direct access to several dashboards.
-But if you don't need those goodies you can work with a vanilla Kibana.

 ### Installing MariaDB